YahooArchive/express-state/README.md

 - **An efficient and powerful serialization format:**
-  Literal JavaScript is used to namespace exposed data that is a superset of JSON and include regular expressions and functions.
+  Literal JavaScript is used to namespace exposed data that is a superset of JSON and includes regular expressions and functions.
 This avoids the cost of allocating and parsing large JSON strings on the client and enables things like sharing routes defined as regular expressions with a client-side URL router.